jovanliuc/java-families-docs/redis/redis-installation.md

 [Back to Home](../README.md)
-# Redis Installation for Mac OS X
+# Redis Installation on Mac OS X
 Here's how you can install Redis on macOS:

 1. **Install Homebrew**: Homebrew is a popular